FreshSupaSulley/Auto-2FA/README.md

 Privacy
 -------
 Auto 2FA syncs its Duo Mobile device information to your browser's account, meaning it's accessible to all browsers that the user is signed into if their sync preferences support extensions/add-ons (this is usually on by default).
 This is convenient for most users, as wherever they log in, they still have Auto 2FA with them to log in through their Duo Mobile account.
-However, this setting allows your Duo Mobile account to be at risk if your browser account is compromised (see [Security](#security)).
+However, this setting allows your Duo Mobile account to be at risk if your browser account is compromised (as explained in [Security](#security)).
 You can disable syncing in your browser's settings.

 No information created by this extension is sent anywhere but to Duo Mobile, and there are no outside servers involved.
 However, your Duo Mobile device information can be exported in settings.
-Do not send your data to anyone!
+Obviously, don't send this data to anyone!
 This is strictly for manually transferring login data to other private machines.

 ----------------
 Here are repositories that helped make Auto 2FA possible or achieve similar purposes: